Hey-Robot/TibetSheets/docs/guide/FAQ.md

 ------------

-## How to carry out secondary development of Luckysheet in Vue project?
+## How to carry out secondary development of Tibetsheets in Vue project?

-**<span style="font-size:20px;">A</span>**: The [luckysheet-vue](https://github.com/mengshukeji/luckysheet-vue) case is to provide an application integration solution.
+**<span style="font-size:20px;">A</span>**: The [tibetsheets-vue](https://github.com/mengshukeji/tibetsheets-vue) case is to provide an application integration solution.

 If directly developed locally:
-1. Start both the Luckysheet project and your own Vue project.
-For example, the Luckysheet project is at http://localhost:3001
+1. Start both the Tibetsheets project and your own Vue project.
+For example, the Tibetsheets project is at http://localhost:3001
-2. Import Luckysheet to use in the Vue project through `http://localhost:3001`
+2. Import Tibetsheets to use in the Vue project through `http://localhost:3001`

-In this case, after Luckysheet is modified in real time, the changes can be seen in the Vue project
+In this case, after Tibetsheets is modified in real time, the changes can be seen in the Vue project

 ------------